Changelog

 telegram:theirname

-/repo create, /repo list, /repo info, /repo delete — git repository management via Forgejo
+/repo create, /repo list, /repo info, /repo delete — git repository management via Voieneur

 /star, /unstar, /stars — star repositories

-- Forgejo admin API — all operations use admin API for simplified integration
+- Voieneur admin API — all operations use admin API for simplified integration

 v0.5.0 — Module 5: UI Redesign